DeepBrainChain/AIComputingNode/docs/api.md

 This document describes the HTTP API interface of the AIComputingNode distributed communication node.

-Detailed test cases can be viewed on the Apifox platform.
+Detailed test cases can be viewed on the Apifox platform: <https://xr03hymjol.apifox.cn>.

-Developers on Apifox invite you to join the AIComputingNode project: https://app.apifox.com/invite/project?token=D1ma8H7EoulT18yumWnDl

 ## Common query interfaces